IADsContainer

 • Create()

-• Creates a directory object of the specified schema class and a given name in the container.
+• Creates a directory object of the specified class in this container.

 • Delete()

-• Deletes a specified directory object from this container.
+• Deletes the specified directory object from this container.

 • GetEnumerator()